 Send segmented push notification at the right time

 Every step of mobile user engagement starts with data analysis, churn prevention is no exception.
-Analyse user paths and funnels to identify what is the typical time period after which an inactive user is not likely to return to your app ever again.
+Analyze user paths and funnels to identify what is the typical time period after which an inactive user is not likely to return to your app ever again.

 Equipped with these insights, you can do your best to engage users once they start slipping away.
 For example, you can send them special offers for paid features a user values the most.